onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 R-91273 A VNF Heat Orchestration’s template’s parameter for the OS::Nova::Server resource property availability_zone **MAY NOT** be used in any OS::Nova::Resource.

+That is, the parameter associated with the property 'availability_zone' maybe declared but not used in a resource.

 <param name>
 ____________